segmentio/segment-docs/src/connections/destinations/catalog/iterable/index.md

 Iterable keys users by `email` or a user ID.
 This user ID will be the Segment `userId` if sent.
 To use a Segment `userId` for identify calls, first call identify with both a `userId` and `email`.
 Iterable won't accept the request and throws an error if you fail to send one of either the `userId` or `email`.

-**NOTE**: Email parameter has to be passed only as the `email`, email value can't be passed as some other parameter in payload as it can't be detected by Iterable.
-The same applies for user ID parameter, it has to be passed as `userId` in payload.
-For example, you can't pass the `email` and `userId` as "mail" and "id" in event payload.
-This will be silently rejected by Iterable.
+**NOTE**: The email parameter has to be sent to Segment as email.
+The email value can't be passed in with any other key name in the payload.
+Sending email in with a different key name (ex. customer_email, mail, etc.) will not allow Iterable's processes to understand that key holds the email value you want to use.
+The same stipulation applies to the userId field.
+Using keys other than email and userId will cause payloads to be silently rejected by Iterable.

 <!-- commented out because this functionality isn't currently working ZD#355518
 ### Merge Nested Objects